 Now taking the underlying rationale of “not causing risk” is a manifestation of love, let’s consider my former argument.

 There have also been many times when simply spreading the Gospel puts lives at risk.
-Preaching has been against the law of various local country at various times in history.
+Preaching has been against the law of various local countries at various times in history.
 There have been many times that if a person even converted to Christianity they were putting their life, and those around them, at risk; moreover the person actively converting them was knowingly putting lives at risk.
 So the kind thing to do would be not to preach the Gospel so as not to put lives at risk?
-Thus, those who knowingly converted people in times of persecution were putting other people’s lives at risk and were not showing love or concern for their neighbors?
+Thus, those who knowingly converted people in times of persecution were and are putting other people’s lives at risk and are not showing love or concern for their neighbors?
 Thus, true concern would be not to preach the Gospel so that people’s bodies would not be threatened (if we follow the aforementioned logic to the end)?

-In this context, the spread of Christianity itself is a potential risk to human life everywhere.
+In this context, the spread of Christianity itself is a potential risk to human biological life everywhere.
 For, to confess the Orthodox Christian faith could very well mean bodily death.
-Therefore, Christians could be accused, by this logic, at times of spreading the very real possibility of physical harm and death and thus showing no concern for humanity’s well-being.
+Therefore, Christians could be accused, by this logic, at times of spreading the very real possibility of physical harm and death and thereby showing no concern for humanity’s well-being.

 Sometimes I wonder if we do not just cloak our current lukewarmness in pietistic clothing to further placate our modern lack of zeal.
 Our pathetic willingness to quickly abandon our posts under a potential threat is painted over with conscience numbing justifications.
 At least we can feel good about ourselves.

 (Please do not overreact, I’m not saying throw everything to the wind and take no precautions.
 Be sober, take precautions within reason.)